 NUMA and Restorative Justice

-NUMA is one of the country’s leading provider of Restorative Justice Services, with programmes throughout the northern region.
-Restorative justice is a process for resolving crime that focuses on redressing the harm experienced by victims, while also holding the offender to account for what they have done.
+NUMA is one of the country’s leading provider of Restorative Justice Services serving programmes throughout the northern region.
+Restorative justice is a transformative process for resolving crime that focuses on redressing the harm experienced through restorative dialogue about a change in behaviour through holding the offender to account for what they have done.

 Often an agreement will be drafted after the conference.
-This agreement lists the actions or activities the offender has agreed to complete in order to take responsibility for his or her offending, including any action the offender will undertake to address the underlying causes for his or her offending.
+Best choose to play casino games and make $10 minimum deposit casino in New Zealand.
+This agreement lists the actions or activities the offender has agreed to complete in order to take responsibility, including any action the offender will undertake to address the underlying causes for his or her inappropriate behaviour.

 NUMA Reintegration Services: Out of Gate Services

 The values and principles employed by the Out of Gate team are based on manaakitanga, tautoko and awhinatanga.
-These traditions also shape the way Kaiarahi work with the Prisoners immediate and extended whānau.
-Before Prisoners are released, to when they are out of the gates and then back into the community, NUMA Kaiarahi travel the journey of reintegration.
-NUMA has also established short term accommodation called Whare Manaaki and is in South Auckland.
+These traditions also shape the way Kaiarahi work with all whānau.
+Before release, after they are out of the gates and back into the community.